 Thorax, abdomen & pelvis

-3- to 5-credit course in human or animal physiology:
+3- to 5-credit course in physiology, lab credits not included:

 A physiology course that provides student with an introduction to physiology that emphasizes the concepts that will be important for professional studies.
 The concepts covered should include homeostasis, cell structure, cardiac, respiratory, renal, and endocrine physiology.
 Other areas to be covered include digestion and energy utilization and reproduction.

 This requirement can be met with a course in animal or mammalian physiology.
 A laboratory component is not required.
 This requirement cannot be satisfied with a course in pathophysiology or cell biology.

 Please note: Anatomy and Physiology requirements can also be met with a combined two-semester course (6-10 credits) in Anatomy & Physiology I & II.
 This requirement cannot be satisfied with a single neuroanatomy course, histology, or animal/mammalian anatomy.

 3- to 5-credit course in microbiology, lab credits not included: